International Depositary Authority of Canada (IDAC)

 Communication of Scientific Description to 3rd Party | $50 |

-This list is of base prices.
+This list represents base prices.
 Deposits requiring special conditions or care are subject to surcharges.
-All prices are subject to the Canadian Goods and Services Tax at the current rate.
-Cheques should be made payable to the Receiver General of Canada.
+All fees are subject to the Canadian Goods and Services Tax (GST) at the current rate.
+Cheques should be made payable to The Receiver General of Canada.

 Deposit forms